Before you lay off employees, here are some things to consider:

 When an employee is laid off, they may file a claim for unemployment benefits.
 If they have sufficient wages to establish a claim, the employer is sent a notice of the claim.
 The notice also shows the wages as reported by the employer that were used to establish the claim.
 Any benefits paid are charged to the employer account in ratio to the amount of total wages used to establish the claim, possibly resulting in an increased experience rate.
 Employers with reimbursable accounts receive a direct charge for benefits paid.

 The notice sent when an unemployment claim is filed provides an opportunity for the employer to submit a protest within 10 days of the claim notice.
 The employer cannot protest a layoff.
-However, information should be provided if the claimant is receiving vacation, holiday, severance, Worker Adjustment and Retraining Notification (WARN) pay, pension, etc., as these payments could affect claim eligibility.
+However, information should be provided if the claimant is receiving vacation, holiday, Worker Adjustment and Retraining Notification (WARN) pay, pension, etc., as these payments could affect claim eligibility.
 The employer should also provide information if the claimant is not able or available for full-time work.

 All relevant facts should be included in the protest.
 This permits a determination to be made without taking up the employer’s time to secure additional information.

 The employer should also notify the DES in writing as soon as possible if the employee does not return when recalled to work.
+This notification may be submitted online by logging into UInteract.

 After the protest period, a claims specialist (Deputy) gathers all the facts for any issues regarding the claim and determines whether the claimant is eligible for benefit payments or disqualified.
 Employers submitting a protest to a claim are mailed a copy of any determinations made.
 (Deputy’s Determination Concerning Claim for Benefits).